 It is preferred that the selected candidate has the following:

-- Experience working with public drinking water systems
+- Experience with public speaking or leading employees.

 LICENSES, REGISTRATIONS AND CERTIFICATIONS